dreger/audaciousfox.net/style-guide.md

 ## Spelling

+- Lock in: being forced to use a certain type of product.
+- Pull quote: a block of text, taken from another source.
 - Real time: two words, denoting [this](https://en.wikipedia.org/wiki/Real-time).
 - Style guide: this thing.
 - Website: a collection of pages on the Internet